daattali/shinycssloaders/README.md

 ```

-## Changing the spinner colour
+## Changing the spinner color

-You can specify a spinner colour for each output or set a variable globally.
+You can specify a spinner color for each output or set a variable globally.

 ### Locally for each output